stereoabuse/Metal-Earth/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Some areas that could use improvement:

 - [ ] Add support for words from Tolkien constructed languages [Eldamo](https://eldamo.org/index.html)
+    * These have been downloaded and added to `data/external-sources/Eldamo_dictionary.txt` but need to be curated and fed through metal_archives_checker.py
 - [ ] Add support for abstracting this to any corpus of text

 ## License